 TIP: The honey also helps the batter hold together and makes it easy to form into cookies.
 You can use maple syrup if you prefer.

 Scroll down to the full recipe to see the exact information.

 How to Make Healthy Oatmeal Cookies Step-by-Step

-- Portion out dough, roll it into a ball, and press down onto a parchment paper-lined baking sheet.
-Bake! (photo 4)
+- Portion out dough and press down onto a parchment paper-lined baking sheet. (photo 3)